 You'll arrive at Tokashiki Port on the northeast coast of the island, but the best beaches are farther south, on the west coast.
 Even though it's the biggest of the Kerama Islands , Tokashiki is still very compact, and it's just a 10-minute drive to the beaches and Aharen Port.

 Bus services are infrequent, so the best way to get around on the island is by rental car, scooter, or bicycle.
 If you are staying the night on the island or taking one of the tours on offer, be sure to look out for included shuttle bus services operated by various companies.

 Aharen Beach is the larger of the two main beaches, and the bay offers excellent shelter from the waves and currents.
 The beach is divided into areas for swimming and snorkeling.

 With fluorescent blue damselfish, butterflyfish, Moorish idols, and clownfish all swimming above coral, and giant clams nesting in the crevices, Aharen Beach is one of the best snorkeling spots in Okinawa.

 Tokashiku Beach also has an area reserved for snorkeling, but this beach is more suited to swimming and sunbathing.
 Both beaches have excellent facilities, with diving equipment rental and a range of available tours.

 The best time for swimming in the seas around Tokashiki is between May and October.
 That is if you're a human.
 For humpback whales, January and March are prime swimming time, when the humpback whales cross the ocean from Alaska and congregate in the waters off the Kerama Islands.

-One of the best spots for whale watching in Japan, plan on three hours for a whale watching tour.
+Plan on three hours for a whale watching tour.